 I recently had the pleasure of speaking with actor Jake Wardle, who played Freddie Sykes in Twin Peaks Season 3.
-We had the chance to discuss numerous topics and Jake was extremely generous with his time.
-Hope you enjoy the interview!
+We had the chance to discuss numerous topics, and Jake was extremely generous with his time.
+I hope you enjoy the interview!

 AG: For those who haven’t heard the story before, how did you land the role on Twin Peaks?

-JW: I received most of my script (the monologue scene, Roadhouse scenes and some of the jail cell dialogue) about 5 months in advance.
+JW: I received most of my script (the monologue scene, Roadhouse scenes, and some of the jail cell dialogue) about five months in advance.
 The rest (the BOB fight scene and punching Chad) I received on the day of filming.
-In fact I didn’t even receive an actual script for the BOB fight scene, I was just told what to do on the day and the few lines I had were written on post-it note.
+In fact, I didn’t even receive an actual script for the BOB fight scene, I was just told what to do on the day and the few lines I had were written on a post-it note.
 This was clearly done to preserve the secrecy of that vital scene and avoid any potential leaks.
-For me I’m glad it was done this way because it was the best surprise ever.
+For me, I’m glad it was done this way because it was the best surprise ever.
 I knew Freddie would do something but had no idea it would be that important.

 AG: Your character was very closely connected with the character of James (played by James Marshall).
 What was it like working with him?

 JW: I loved working with James.
 We became friends instantly when we met on set, and we worked extremely well together.
 He was the same age as I was when he stared in the original Twin Peaks and could relate to how I was feeling as a new actor and was able to give me advice and show me the ropes.
 He also gave lots of advice and encouragement about perusing acting as a career in general.
 The rest of the cast I worked with also did this.
 James and I both agreed that David has an amazing intuition when it comes to reading people.
 We believe he paired us up because of how similar we both are as people in real life and as characters in Twin Peaks.
 We hung out off set too and have remained good friends since.
 I don’t care what any of the haters say, James has always been cool!